azooooz2021/Stage6.5-terraform/README.md

 # 🚀 Azure Chatbot Infrastructure as Code (IaC) 🚀

 This repository contains Terraform code to deploy a complete infrastructure for a chatbot application on Azure.
-The infrastructure includes networking, compute, database, storage, and security components.
+The infrastructure includes networking, compute, database, storage, security, and monitoring components.

 ## 🏗️ Architecture